-Rulebook page 9: A fourth and lower morale category called Dispirited is added to the Unit Effectiveness Table.
+Rulebook page 9: A fourth and lower morale category called Dispirited is added to the Unit Effectiveness Table (Figure 13(.
 Add the following sub-section to the end of the Unit Effectiveness section:

 Dispirited Morale.
-A dispirited rating is applied to militia or any unit that lacks regular discipline or continuous field service.
+A dispirited rating is applied to Mexican national guard and auxiliaries or any unit that lacks regular discipline or continuous field service.
 Dispirited units have no staying power.
 A dispirited unit that starts with 12 or more stands, drops from fresh to worn after losing its first stand, and to spent after losing a second stand.
 A smaller dispirited unit drops from fresh to spent after the loss of only one stand.

-Militia.
-American and British Regulars, and Canadian Fencible units were subject to military regulations and discipline, and active campaigning and combat experience turned them into professional soldiers.
-American and Canadian
+Mexican National Guard and Auxiliaries.
+All American Regulars and Volunteers and Mexican Permanent units and Active Militia were subject to military regulations and discipline, and continuous campaigning and combat experience turned them into professional soldiers.
+However, Mexican

-Militia, however, were locally raised, part-time military organizations, called up in an emergency to serve for short periods of time.
+National Guard and local auxiliaries such as rancheros, were locally raised part-time military organizations, called up in an emergency to serve for short periods of time.
 Their officers, had little or no military experience, and were either elected by the men or political appointees.
-The rank and file generally were poorly trained and equipped, and lacked the regular army discipline and combat experience.
+The rank and file generally were poorly trained and equipped, and lacked regular discipline and combat experience.

-With few exceptions, militia should be rated raw for their unit experience.
+Mexican national guard and auxiliaries should be rated raw for their unit experience.
 They are assigned the lowest morale class called dispirited for determining their unit effectiveness.
-A leader can never be fully in command of militia, and must apply a -1 maneuver check modifier for provisional command, even when the order of battle lists the unit as being under his immediate command.
-In charge combat, militia receive an additional -1 die roll modifier.
+A leader can never be fully in command of these units, and must apply a -1 maneuver check modifier for provisional command, even when the order of battle lists the unit as being under his immediate command.
+In charge combat, the National Guard and auxiliaries receive an additional -1 die roll modifier.